- Search The Registry

 *The birth of Johnnie Johnson on this date in 1924 is marked on this date.
 He was a Black musician and composer.

-Born in Fairmont, West Virginia, Johnson first played piano at the age of 4.
+Born in Fairmont, West Virginia, Johnson first played piano at 4.
 By his twenties, he was an accomplished jazz and blues player on the club circuit in Chicago, where he had apprenticed under Muddy Waters and Albert King.
-A self-taught musician, bandleader, and composer, Johnson composed the riffs for many of Chuck Berry's most famous tunes, including "Maybellene," "Sweet Little Sixteen" and "Rock and Roll Music," which Berry transposed to guitar.
+A self-taught musician, bandleader, and composer, Johnson composed the riffs for many of Chuck Berry's most famous tunes, including "Maybellene," "Sweet Little Sixteen," and "Rock and Roll Music," which Berry transposed to guitar.
 Berry wrote his best-known song, "Johnny B. Goode," in tribute to Johnson.

 "Johnson ain't copying Chuck's riffs on piano," Richards once said.
 "Chuck adapted them to guitar and put those great lyrics behind them.
 But without somebody to give him those riffs--voila!--no song, just a lot of words on paper."
-In 2001, Johnson got his Rock Hall to pass, after the institution tweaked its rules to create a "sideman" category and it was Richards who did the inducting.
+In 2001, Johnson got his Rock Hall to pass after the institution tweaked its rules to create a "sideman" category, and it was Richards who did the inducting.
 It was also Richards who prompted Johnson to sue Berry in 2001.
 The pianist's federal lawsuit claimed that Berry took advantage of Johnson's alcoholism by claiming sole ownership over the songs and refusing to acknowledge Johnson's role in their compositions.
 Johnson sought millions of dollars in royalties.
 But a federal judge tossed the suit a year later, ruling that too much time had passed before Johnson brought the complaint.